Updated August 13th, 2019

-Look for a discount broker who treats you like any of their full commission-paying clients.
-Those are agents who will not only list your home; they’ll advertise your property, schedule open houses, shuffle the paperwork, and bring you over a closing gift to boot!
+Look for a discount broker who treats you like any one of their commission-paying clients.
+Those are the ones who will not only list your home; they’ll advertise your home, schedule open houses, shuffle the paperwork, and bring you over a closing gift to boot!

-Great discount agent take the time to get to know you and help you find your dream home.
+They are also the ones who will take the time to get to know you and find your dream home.
 Choose a discount agent who isn’t thinking about the money you saved on them, but how they can best serve you.